carolezountangni/LogSupervisor/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-Save all user logs on a Laravel Application
+Database logging of user logs in a Laravel application

 ## Structure

 If any of the following are applicable to your project, then the directory structure should follow industry best practices by being named the following.